russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Tasks/Gig Poster.md

 ## Due date

-You must add all required elements described above in to your portfolio *prior* by the end of our final period on Friday, November 29, 2024.
+You must add all required elements described above in to your portfolio *prior* to the end of our final period on **Thursday, December 19, 2024**.

 No exceptions – please, plan ahead – everything will take longer than you expect to finish.